Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 Seville

-Seville may be a little further away from Málaga, but on the other hand it’s one of the most beautiful cities in Spain.
-If you have at least one free day (preferably 2-3 days), put Seville on your itinerary of the best day trips around Málaga.
+Seville may be a little further away from Malaga, but on the other hand it’s one of the most beautiful cities in Spain.
+If you have at least one free day (preferably 2-3 days), put Seville on your itinerary of the best day trips around Malaga.

 Discover Seville’s magnificent Cathedral with its intricate Gothic design and other sights such as the Plaza de España, the Real Alcázar Fortress, the old Jewish quarter of Santa Cruz and the Metropol Parasol viewpoint.

-trips Málaga - Seville
+trips Malaga - Seville

 Spanish Square

-Real Alcázar - tours Málaga
+Real Alcázar - tips Malaga

 Real Alcázar

-Seville, trips from Málaga
+Seville, trips from Malaga

 Metropol Parasol

-How to get to Seville from Málaga
+How to get to Seville from Malaga

 Seville is easily accessible by car (around 2 hours depending on where you start from).
 You drive all the way along the main roads.
 For parking in Seville, I recommend checking out our guide to Seville.